JobsonAlmeida/To-do-List/README.md

 The goal to this mini project was receive a hmtl and css code from a to-do list page and perform the functioncionalties using DOM manipulation through javascript language and also saving the data into localStorage.

-To-do list is system where through its web page we can set, delete and edit tasks.
+To-do list is system where through its web page the user can set, delete and edit tasks.
 Below is a screenshot of this project's web page

 <p align="center">
 <img src="./images/to-do-list.jpg">